Tmpertor/Raven-Storm/README.md

 (Beta)/Alpha 2.0

 ## In next version(soon):
-- [ ] Planed.
+- [ ] Attack/Test list of websites.

-If everything is checked:
+...

-Then the update will be uploaded soon.
+More will be planed.

 ## Python version:
 Python2